henrik7264/PY_Actors/README.md

 self.message.publish(MyMessage("Hello world", 1234))
 ```

-The sequence diagam below show how the subscription and publish of messages work.
+The sequence diagram below show how the subscription and publish of messages work.
 The Actor starts by subscribing to a number of messages (message types).
 A callback function is associated to each subscription.

 <p align="center">
   <img src="https://github.com/henrik7264/Actors/blob/main/images/Actors_Publish_Subscribe.png"><br>